keerth0204/Car-Market-Analysis/README.md

 # Car-Market-Analysis

-This Analysis is on Carvana Dummy Data to generate bids for keywords sourced from Search campaigns in Google Ads.
+This Analysis is on Dummy Data sourced from Search campaigns(Google Ads) to generate bids for keywords.